RefactoringCombos/ArlosCommitNotation/README.md

 A provable refactoring requires the burden of proof.
 The main methods of proof are
 * automated refactoring via tool
 * Scripted manual refactoring, using the compiler to verify each step
-* Very Highly tested code, with the tests providing proof
+* DANGER: Very Highly tested code, with the tests providing proof

+Note that only the first two levels can prove bug-for-bug copmatability.
+The last can only demonstrate that you didn't cause any problems that have been thought of before; it does not demonstrate safety for novel bugs.

 # Living Documentation